+Performance preferences

+🔄 Minimize redraw events

-Cull Lines Will only draw shared lines between polygons once.
+🗖 Cull lines

+🔄 Static fast display

+🔽 Transparency re-sort

+Detail Repr.
+Point Resolution(1-100) (1=Draw every point, 2=Draw half,)

+Detail Repr.
+Sparse Model Resolution 50 (1=Sparse100=Full)

+Abort server operations

+after 2 seconds

+Save to preference file

-Static Fast Display Will cause the fast representation to always be displayed.
+Minimize redraw events Will use pixel saving and restoring to advantage for window moves, etc. Useful if graphics card does fast pixel read/writes.
+Cull lines Will only draw shared lines between polygons once.
+Static fast display Will cause the fast representation to always be displayed.
 If this is off (the default), fast display will only be active during a transformation.

-Transparency Re-sort Causes polygons to be resorted with each transformation - so the image is always correct.
+Transparency re-sort Causes polygons to be resorted with each transformation - so the image is always correct.
 If not on, the polygons will not be resorted while the mouse is down during transformations, but will be resorted when the mouse is released.
 Detail Repr.
-Point Resolution

-Allows specification of fraction of nodes to display in Fast Display, point representation.
-(The default is "1", indicating all nodes, "2" would be every other node, "3" every third node, etc.) (EnSight Gold only)

-Detail Repr.
-Sparse Model Resolution Allows specification of the percentage of the model geometry that will be displayed.
-(EnSight Gold and no display list mode only)

-Save To Preference File Will write the current performance preferences to the
+Point Resolution Allows specification of fraction of nodes to display in Fast Display, point representation. ("1" indicates all nodes, "2" would be every other node, "3" every third node, etc.) Detail Repr.
+Sparse Model Resolution Allows specification of the percentage of the model geometry that will be displayed. (immediate mode only) Abort Server Operations Causes a timer to be set which will abort many of the EnSight server operations after the set amount of seconds have passed.
+Save to preference file Will write the current performance preferences to the preference file for future EnSight sessions.